Return home | Return to previous page |

 I once heard an accompaniment to Pandora’s Box by a trio —

-piano, violin, French horn (the program notes say piano, guitar, and trumpet, but that’s not what my memory says) —
+piano, violin, French horn (the program notes say piano, guitar, and trumpet, and so my memory must be at fault) —

 playing the same several seconds of agonizingly discordant noise over and over and over and over and over and over again,